-Executive Director Stu Keiller joined Youth Sailing Foundation April 1, 2016.
-Stu comes to YSF with strong background in sailing, business and leadership.
+Executive Director Stu Keiller joined Youth Sailing Foundation April 1, 2016, bringing with him a strong background in sailing, business and leadership.
 A graduate of Dartmouth College and the Tuck School of Business Administration at Dartmouth, Stu was a Naval Reserve Officer Training Corp scholarship recipient and served in the Navy on destroyers deployed worldwide.
 Billets included navigator, nuclear weapons officer, senior watch officer and acting Executive Officer.
-He continued serving in the Navy Reserve for twenty-two years retiring as Captain after commanding a unit with fifty-five officers that deployed worldwide in support of the Military Sealift Command.
+He continued serving in the Navy Reserve for twenty-two years, retiring as Captain after commanding a unit with fifty-five officers that deployed worldwide in support of the Military Sealift Command.

 After moving to Maryland in 1976, sailing became the Keiller family’s passion.
-With a succession cruising sailboats culminating with the acquisition of STAR, a Bristol 47.7 the Keillers cruised the East Coast from Nantucket to Vero Beach.
-After spending two winters at Loggerhead Marina in Grand Harbor, and several more ashore, Diane and Stu relocated to Vero Beach earlier this year.
+With a succession of cruising sailboats culminating in the acquisition of STAR, a Bristol 47.7, the Keillers cruised the East Coast from Nantucket to Vero Beach.
+After spending two winters at Loggerhead Marina in Grand Harbor, and several more ashore, Diane and Stu relocated to Vero Beach in early 2016.

 Recent activities have included chairing a committee of Dartmouth alumni to raise funds and build a bunkhouse at Dartmouth’s White Mountain camp, and serving as President of the Eastern Shore Council of the Navy League of the United States in Easton Maryland.